Late Ming peasant rebellions: Rebellion

 Daixian) and Xinzhou (present-day Xin County).
 Taiyuan was surrounded by peasant armies.
 Cao Wenzhao intended to defend Taiyuan from the north.
 However, large numbers of peasant armies were also active in Dai and Xin, engaging Cao Wenzhao's forces in another numerous battles.
 His forces killed more than 1,500 rebels, and later managed to kill Wang Jiayin during their final confrontation at Yangcheng.
-According to one source, in June 2nd, Wang Jiayin was killed by his own men after Cao Wenzhao defeated them.
+According to one source, on June 2, Wang Jiayin was killed by his own men after Cao Wenzhao defeated them.
 The assassin was reportedly sent by Cao Wenzhao.
 He planted Wang Jiayin's brother-in-law Zhang Liwei as a spy.
 Zhang Liwei colluded with Wang Jiayin's wife Zhang and his general Wang Guozhong, and got Wang Jiayin drunk and assassinated him in June of the fourth year of Chongzhen.
 After the deaths of Wang Jiayin, the rebels elected Wang Ziyi as their new leader.